programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 This code asks for volumes in a way that can be iterated through.
 The `for` loop is saying to `fr.volumes()`, "give me every single volume that you have, one by one."
 Each time the `for` loop gets a volume, it starts calling it `vol`, runs what is inside the loop on it, then asks for the next one.
 In this case, we just told it to print the title of the volume.

 You may recognize `for` loops from past experience iterating through what is known as a `list` in Python.
 However, it is important to note that `fr.volumes()` is *not* a list.
-If you try to access it directly, it won't print all the volumes; rather, it identifies itself as a something known as a generator:
+If you try to access it directly, it won't print all the volumes; rather, it identifies itself as something known as a generator:

 {% include figure.html filename="generator.png" caption="Identifying a generator" %}